sekantti1/GearScore-3.3.5/README.md

 **Whats new:**

 - Adds average GearScore for party/raids.
 This can be viewed with new commands /gs party, /gs raid and /gs group (all the commands are same).
-- Adds gems to inspect screen (/gs playername)
+- Adds gems to database for the inspect screen (/gs playername)
 - Mouseover GearScore is enabled and the data is saved only when targeting

 **Fixes:**